Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/bijou-c2d8.md

 \
 Nothing stays pure forever, they say.

-Our innocent former princess… may not be so pure after all, after what she’s gone through this past week. _...So much for reform._
+Our innocent former princess... may not be so pure after all, after what she’s gone through this past week. _...So much for reform._

 We’ll see what the next chapter brings.